JacksonGiemza/JacksonGiemza/README.md

 I'm a **Data Scientist** and **Information Science student** at the **University of Colorado Boulder**, with a minor in **Philosophy**.
 My passion lies in leveraging **data, AI, and automation** to solve complex, real-world problems.
 Beyond that, I am deeply driven by a fundamental curiosity—a desire to understand the patterns that govern our world, from financial markets to the natural laws of the universe.

-This thirst for knowledge has shaped my academic and professional journey, leading me to explore algorithmic trading, machine learning, and automation as tools to make sense of uncertainty.
-I am especially fascinated by **quantitative finance**, using **statistical models**, **AI**, and **data-driven strategies** to navigate the complexities of financial markets.
-Whether it's identifying inefficiencies through **statistical arbitrage**, analyzing **market microstructure**, or developing **predictive trading algorithms**, I love the challenge of turning raw data into **actionable insights**.

 I thrive in **data-driven environments**, where I can build, analyze, and optimize solutions that enhance efficiency, drive insights, and create meaningful impact.

 Currently, I’m looking for **internship or full-time opportunities** where I can apply my skills in **data science, AI, automation, and financial risk analysis**.